 Based on the regulations, the term "maximum number" does not refer solely to the number of offices held, but also attributes a weight to each type of appointment in relation to the nature and size of the company, as well as the position held by IGD's directors in other companies, in light of the fact that more time is dedicated to certain positions than to others.
 In light of this consideration, IGD's Board of Directors held that the weight to be attributed to the office of Chairman, Executive Director be different, for example, than that of a non-executive/independent director or member of the Board of Statutory Auditors as well as because of the possible membership in one or more Committees constituted within the Board of Directors.
-Lastly, the weight attributed each office was also different based on the type and size of the company and two sub-categories were established; Group A and Group accordance with Borsa Italiana's instructions.
-Additional B. Group A includes listed companies, financial institumeetings may be called if deemed necessary in order to tions, banks, insurance companies or other large compaaddress certain issues; the Board, at any rate, takes the nies that meet the requirements listed in the Regulations. steps necessary to effectively fulfil its duties.
-All the companies which are not part of Group A are automatically considered part of Group B. In light of these On 17 December 2020, the Company published the folconsiderations, the Board listed the overall weight of the lowing financial calendar which calls for 4 meetings to be offices held in other companies which can be considered held in 2021 in detail: compatible with acting effectively as a director in IGD.
+Lastly, the weight attributed each office was also different based on the type and size of the company and two sub-categories were established; Group A and Group B. Group A includes listed companies, financial institutions, banks, insurance companies or other large companies that meet the requirements listed in the Regulations.
+All the companies which are not part of Group A are automatically considered part of Group B. In light of these considerations, the Board listed the overall weight of the offices held in other companies which can be considered compatible with acting effectively as a director in IGD.